mapl/documentation/upgrade.rst

 Procedure
 ---------

+1. Export Environment Variable of Miniflux's DATABASE_URL if not already done: :code:`export DATABASE_URL=postgres:// ...`
-1. Disconnect all users by flushing all sessions: :code:`miniflux -flush-sessions`
+2. Disconnect all users by flushing all sessions: :code:`miniflux -flush-sessions`
-2. Stop the process
+3. Stop the process
-3. Backup your database
+4. Backup your database
-4. Check that your backup is really working
+5. Check that your backup is really working
-5. Run database migrations: :code:`miniflux -migrate`
+6. Run database migrations: :code:`miniflux -migrate`
-6. Start the process
+7. Start the process

 Debian Package
 --------------